Pentagon sharply raises its estimate of Chinese nuclear warheads

 There has been increased focus on China's chemical and biological capabilities after Covid-19 was first identified in the central Chinese city of Wuhan in late 2019.

-China has consistently denied allegations that the virus was leaked from a specialist laboratory in Wuhan.
+China has repeatedly denied allegations the virus was leaked from a laboratory in Wuhan.